edict — What is it?

 Audit Trails

-The system maintains full audit trails for all tasks, including task creation, execution, and completion, ensuring accountability and traceability.
+The system maintains full audit trails for all tasks, including the creation, modification, and completion of tasks.
+This ensures accountability and traceability in the task execution process.

 Source: README